kasamikona/ConsoleChat/README.md

 Features:
 * Connect to and chat with any Discord server the bot is a member of via the command line
-* Send and receive text messages
+* Send and receive text messages, including basic info for attachments and embeds
+* Basic command support (type /help to see a list of commands)
 * Supports emojis (:emoji_name:) and user tagging (by tag or nickname)
-* Displays user nicknames with role colors (as accurate as the console window allows)
+* Colors user nicknames by role colors (as accurate as the console window allows)
-* Adds message timestamps
-* Very basic command support (type /help to see a list of commands)

 Basic setup (in your main bot script):
 ```javascript